Company formation in Poland

 Subsidiaries of a foreign company

-According to the regulations contained in the law “On economic activities” dated November 19, 1999, foreign enterprises may open subsidiaries and representative offices in Poland.
-For this, you don’t need to receive no permits, except for the presence of a certificate of compliance with the principle reciprocity issued by the respective consulate.
+Under the provisions of the act “On economic activities” as of November 19, 1999 foreign entities can establish a subsidiary and representative offices in Poland.
+For this, you don’t have to obtain any permissions, except as evidence of a certificate of conformity with the principle of reciprocity issued by the relevant Consulate.

 Branch

-- In the event of the commencement of the procedure for the liquidation of a foreign entity, which opened its branch in Poland
+- The beginning of the procedure related to the dissolution of the foreign organization that opened its branch in Poland.

 - In case of loss by a foreign entity of the right to maintain its own entrepreneurial activity